Softorage/Softorage/content/software/balenaetcher.md

         official: true

 sysreq:
+  General:
     -
       min: "Linux (most distros);   macOS 10.10 (Yosemite) and later;   Microsoft Windows 7 and later;     See Notes for more info."

 developer: ["Balena Inc."]